bjaan/AMPi-Display/README.md

 # AMPi-Display
 AMPi Arduino Nano code to control ST7735 TFT Screen and Rotary Encoder interface

-AMPi is a project that integrates a mains electricity power supply with an audio amplifier, an 4-channel audio relay switcher, input audio  transformers, Raspberry PI with DAC, ST7735 based TFT display, Arduino Nano (to control the Raspberry PI over serial and the built-in screen) to make a completely integrated digital audio solution that supports the latest high quality audio streaming and smart speaker Bluetooth 5.0 functionality in one box.
+AMPi is a project that integrates a mains electricity power supply with an audio amplifier, an 4-channel audio relay switcher, input audio  transformers, Raspberry PI with DAC, ST7735 based TFT display, Arduino Nano (to control the Raspberry PI over serial and the built-in screen) to make a completely integrated digital audio solution that supports the latest high quality internet audio streaming and smart speaker Airplay & Bluetooth 5.0 functionality over either wired Ethernet or Wi-Fi in one box.

 This repository is the code for the Arduino Nano.